 Welcome to this tutorial on SQL for Testers.
-As a software tester, you are required to perform database testing that requires the knowledge of different SQL and database concepts along with the ability to write SQL queries to retrieve, update and insert data in the databases.
-So, just like the DBAs and SQL developers, learning this skill is equally important for software testing professionals as well.
+As a software tester, you are required to perform database testing that requires the knowledge of different SQL and database concepts.
+In addition, you are required to write SQL queries to retrieve, update and insert data in the databases.
+Therefore, just like the DBAs and SQL developers, learning this skill is equally important for software testing professionals as well.

 I have designed this tutorial for complete beginners with no or minimal prior knowledge of SQL.
-We will start with the database fundamentals and then move to the SQL concepts and finally, we’ll check some of the widely used SQL commands.
+We will start with the database fundamentals.
+After that, we will move to the SQL concepts.
+Finally, we’ll check some of the widely used SQL commands.

 Once, you complete this tutorial, you can test your knowledge with our comprehensive list of frequently asked – DBMS interview questions and SQL query interview questions.

-So, let’s start with the database fundamentals first.
+So, let’s start this SQL for testers article with the database fundamentals first.

 What is a Database?